stweil/scribeocr-docs/faq.md

 ## Miscellaneous
 ### Is my data uploaded to a server?
 No.  The entire program runs on your browser.
 An downloadable/offline version could be offered in the future.

-### Why is the application running slowly?
-If performance is poor, check the following possible explanations.
-1. Are you using a slow device?
-    -	The entire program is executed locally in your browser, so performance will vary significantly by device.
-1. Are you using a .pdf for images (rather than .png or .jpeg)?
-    -	Using a .pdf file is currently significantly slower than using .png or .jpeg files (as pdfs are rendered to images by a separate library).
-    -	Consider converting your .pdf to .jpeg or .png images and trying again.
-        - This can be accomplished using GhostScript on Linux with the following command:
-        -	`gs -dNOPAUSE -dBATCH -sDEVICE=pnggray -dUseCropBox -r300 -sOutputFile="Pic-%03d.png" [pdf file]`